cTFk1ller/firebase-mapping/README.md

 python3 main.py -a APK_PATH

 # Use the -o option to save JSON data into a file.
+# If you didn't provide the full path, the script may crash if you try to write in a higher priority directory.
-python3 main.py -a APK_PATH -o OUTPUT
+python3 main.py -a APK_PATH -o FULL_PATH_OUTPUT

 # Use --apk or --url; don't use both; use the -q option to run in quiet mode.
 python3 main.py --url FIREBASE_URL -q